Victor Oladipo: College career

-Oladipo chose to play basketball at Indiana University Bloomington and major in sports communication broadcasting, turning down offers from Notre Dame, Maryland, Xavier and others.
+Oladipo chose to play basketball at Indiana University, turning down offers from Notre Dame, Maryland, Xavier and others.
 Upon his commitment to the Hoosiers, he said, "It's like a basketball atmosphere everywhere you go....Bloomington, Indiana is a basketball town.
 That's perfect."

-During the 2010–11 season, Oladipo played in 32 games (five starts), averaging 7.4 points, 3.7 rebounds and 1.06 steals in 18.0 minutes per game, while shooting .547 from the field.
-He earned his first career start against Penn State on December 27 and responded with 14 points on 5-of-9 shooting, four rebounds, three steals, and two assists in 27 minutes of action.
+He joined during the 2010–11 season, playing 32 games with five starts as a freshman, averaging 7.4 points, 3.7 rebounds and 1.1 steals in 18.0 minutes per game.

-As a sophomore during the 2011–12 season, Oladipo averaged 10.9 points and 5.5 rebounds in 26.7 minutes per game (47.1% FG, 75% FT).
-Some commentators referred to him as Indiana's "most improved player this season", and he was often cited as the team's best defender.
-The team earned a #4 seed in the 2012 NCAA tournament and defeated New Mexico State in the second round.
-After defeating VCU in the third round, the Hoosiers lost in the Sweet Sixteen to Kentucky, the eventual national champions.
+As a sophomore during the 2011–12 season, Justin Albers from Inside the Hall referred him as "Indiana's most improved player this season".
+In the 2012 NCAA tournament, the Hoosiers lost in the Sweet Sixteen to Kentucky.
+In 36 games, he made 34 starts and averaged 10.8 points, 3.6 rebounds, 2.0 assists and 1.4 steals in 26.7 minutes per game.

 In the 2012–13 season, despite an Indiana roster deep with talent, Oladipo emerged as one of the nation's biggest stars.
 Midway through the season, ESPN reporter Eamonn Brenann wrote, "In 2½ seasons in Bloomington, Oladipo has morphed from a raw athletic specimen to a defensive specialist/energy glue guy – he became a hit with IU fans for holding his hand in front of his face after dunks at home, typically after a steal he himself created – into a sudden, stunning, bona fide collegiate star."
 Due in part to Oladipo's leadership, the Indiana Hoosiers finished the 2012–13 season as the outright Big Ten champions.
 At the end of the regular season, Oladipo ranked fourth in the country in field goal percentage (61.4), on pace to have the highest field goal percentage by any guard since the 1996–97 season.
 Among Wooden Award finalists, he had the best net rating, which is the difference between points produced and points allowed per 100 possessions.
 Oladipo produced 42 more points than he allowed per 100 possessions.

-In 2012–13, Oladipo played and started in all 36 games, averaging 13.6 points, 6.3 rebounds, 2.1 assists and 2.17 steals.
-At the conclusion of his junior year, Oladipo racked up numerous awards.
-He was named the Sporting News Men's College Basketball Player of the Year, the National Co-Defensive Player of the Year, and a first-team All-American by the USBWA and Sporting News.
+In 2012–13, Oladipo played and started in all 36 games, averaging 13.6 points, 6.3 rebounds, 2.1 assists and 2.2 steals in 28.4 minutes per game.
+He was subsequently named the Sporting News Men's College Basketball Player of the Year, the National Co-Defensive Player of the Year, and a first-team All-American by the USBWA and Sporting News.
 In conference honors, he was named a unanimous pick to the first-team All-Big Ten by both the coaches and media, and was named Big Ten Defensive Player of the year.